MELDProject/MELD-PostOp/README.md

 # MELD-PostOp
 **Preprint**: [here](link)

-MELD-PostOp is an automated tool for segmenting resection cavities on postoperative T1w MRI scans of epilepsy pateitns, developed using nnU-Net framework.
+MELD-PostOp is an automated tool for segmenting resection cavities on postoperative T1w MRI scans of epilepsy patients, developed using nnU-Net framework.
 This page provides instructions for installing the pretrained MELD-PostOp model and running inference on new patients.